 And then a pin drop silence followed.

 I collected myself.
-I have put on a brave act, but deep inside I was trembling with mixed emotions.
+As usual, I’ve put on a brave act, but deep inside I was trembling with mixed emotions.
 There weren’t any visible tears, and yet my heart was drowning.
 I was lost in the pool of sadness, pain, grief and shock.
 I also wasn’t able to speak.
-I was only staring into a blank space.

 An Indian nurse approached and told me that the doctor was asking for the patient’s wife.
 I went to see her.
 She was standing in front of my husband’s room.
 She had a glum, hopeless look in her eyes.